Launch offer, 50% off your first season for new leagues. See pricing →

 Volunteer admins reading this know exactly what I am going to say next.
 Most rec leagues are still running on Excel, Venmo, a WhatsApp group, and a shared Google Drive folder that nobody has tidied since 2022.
 That stack works fine for a steady 150 player season.
 It does not work for 220 players, four new coaches you have never met, three sibling registrations from the same email, and forty parents who all emailed you the same week asking what their cleat size should be.

-I have spoken with dozens of volunteer commissioners over the last year.
 The single most common reason a league gets passed over by a new family is not price, not coach quality, not field condition.
 It is slow communication during the registration window.
 A family that has to wait three days for a confirmation email assumes nobody is in charge and signs up somewhere else.

 What to do before June 11: an eight-step playbook